toeyeen/Ethics-portfolio/pages/sections/reflection.md

         dedicate some time to improving my financial wellness.
       </blockquote>
       <small v-click="4">
-        This reflection highlights the impact of Dr. Robyn's lecture on the wellness wheel.
+        This reflection emphasize the impact of Dr. Robyn's lecture on the wellness wheel.
 The inclusion of this concept in our course has had a profound effect on my personal development.
 In the weeks following this reflection, I've noticed unconscious improvements not only in my financial wellness but also in my physical well-being.
-This demonstrates the power of awareness and intentional goal-setting in promoting personal growth.
+This shows the power of awareness and intentional goal-setting in promoting personal growth.
       </small>
     </div>
     <div>